skip-mev/connect/x/marketmap/README.md

 #### Version

 Version is the version of the MarketMap schema.
 This version is returned in the `GetMarketMap` query and can be used by oracle service providers to verify the schema they are consuming.
+When being modified via governance, the new value must always be greater than the current value.

 ## Events